 Business ethics go beyond your spoken language.
-What your customers experience while in your premises determines whether they will refer you to their friends.
+What your customers experience while in your premises determines whether they will refer their friends to you.
 How about inspecting your toilets every 3 hours or so?

 Consider bleaching the toilet every morning and around lunch hour or when you notice huge traffic in your restaurant.
 Besides, there is a lot of affordable homemade bleach in this city.

 Mombasa is a leisurely city; from the heat of the day to matching idyllic beaches, rushing is left for matatu.
 Unless you have the time to search for the item you want in a shop or pay a visit to the open air market; Kongowea, there is a chance you will be served by an employee who can’t wait for you to pay and leave.

 It is rare to get the person serving you genuinely asking if they can offer you something extra beyond your ask.
 The few business owners who care to ask scoop a lot of customers.
 The rest spend their day counting hours against coins.